The Truth About Stress

 - Clear your mind

-- Activate feel good hormones
+- Activate feel-good hormones

 Walking is one of the best exercise methods I’ve found to relieve stress.

-A 30 minute walk puts almost every muscle in your body into motion which brings about a host of positive effects — including the release of the hormones dopamine and serotonin.
+A 30-minute walk puts almost every muscle in your body into motion which brings about a host of positive effects — including the release of the hormones dopamine and serotonin.

-These two natural chemicals give you a sense of well being and you’ll feel better as built up tension naturally exits your body and mind.
+These two natural chemicals give you a sense of well being and you’ll feel better as built-up tension naturally exits your body and mind.

-Walking 30 – 45 minutes several days a week will quickly become a simple way to relax, release built up stress, and improve every area of your health.
+Exercising 30 – 45 minutes several days a week will quickly become a simple way to relax, release built up stress, and improve every area of your health.

 Put down the remote and go for a walk to relieve stress.